Welcome to the Women and Gender & Queer Studies Programs!

-The Women and Gender Studies and Queer Studies Department stands in solidarity with our Asian Pacific Islander Desi American (APIDA) communities across the country as they respond to the violence of March 16, the spike in violence and hate crimes that has followed, and the historical systemic racism that predicts such acts.
+The Women and Gender Studies and Queer Studies Department stands in solidarity with our Asian Pacific Islander Desi American (APIDA) communities across the country as they respond to multiple recent acts of violence, associated spikes in hate crimes, and the historical systemic racism that predicts such acts.
 We join in solidarity with CSUF's Asian American Studies Dept. demanding an end to anti-Asian racism and violence and "an end to elected and public leaders’ intentional use of racist, anti-Asian language that scapegoats and blames APIDA communities for the COVID-19 pandemic and other social and political issues."
 Please read CSUF's ASAM Dept's multiple statements here.

 As such times demand, we also and simultaneously hold up, affirm, and stand in solidarity with our Black students, colleagues, and communities across the country as they, too, respond to the systemic violence, racism and police violence that continues.
 Please read CSUF's African American Studies Department's Letter of Support To Our Students.

 CSUF's WGST/QS Community is commited to dismantling white supremacy and systemic racism on our campus, in our communities, and across our country.

 WGST/QS students and faculty working for social justice!

 About the Women and Gender Studies and Queer Studies Programs: